bhklab/med-imagetools/src/imgtools/coretypes/masktypes/README.md

 Matching Behavior
 -----------------
-Given a valid `ROI_Matching` input, combined with a `ROI_HANDLING` strategy, we choose to build a roi_map using our roi names from the RTSTRUCT or SEG.
+Given a valid `ROI_Matching` input, combined with a `ROIMatchStrategy` strategy, we choose to build a match_map using our roi names from the RTSTRUCT or SEG.

 > [!NOTE]
 > Matching is **case-insensitive** by default.